-- 1. Great Hearts has received a written request to administer the medication from a parent, legal guardian, or other person having legal control of the student. - 2.
-Prescription medications must be in English & the original container, bearing a prescription label that includes the student's name, the name of the medicine, directions concerning dosage, the name of the prescribing physician, the name of the pharmacy filling the prescription, and the date the prescription was filled. - 3.
+- 1. Great Hearts has received a written request to administer the medication from a parent/legal guardian of the student.
+You may obtain a request form from the school nurse or the front desk. - 2.
+Prescription medications must be written in English.
+Medication must be provided in its original container, bearing a prescription label that includes the student's name, the name of the medicine, directions concerning dosage, the name of the prescribing physician, the name of the pharmacy filling the prescription, and the date the prescription was filled. - 3.
 Prescription inhalant medications, properly labeled, may be carried by the student only if directed in writing by the physician and parent.
 This request must be filed in the Nurse Clinic.
-Please request the appropriate form from the school nurse. - 4.
+Please request the appropriate form from the school nurse.
+(Upper school only) - 4.
 All physician's sample medication must be accompanied by a written authorization from the physician.

+- 5. No Great Hearts employee will be required to give medication above the daily recommended dosage by the Federal Drug Administration (FDA). - 6.
+No medication will be dispensed for a missed dose unless written authorization is received from the parent or legal guardian for each dose missed.
 No Great Hearts employee will be required to give medication above the daily recommended dosage by the Federal Drug Administration.

-No medication will be dispensed for a missed dose unless written authorization is received from the parent/guardian for each dose missed.
+CONTROLLED SUBSTANCES MUST BE DELIVERED BY THE PARENT/GUARDIAN TO THE SCHOOL NURSE.
+ALL CONTROLLED SUBSTANCES WILL BE COUNTED AND SIGNED FOR UPON DROP OFF/ PICK UP